Emma Wiggs

 sitting volleyball player, who competes in the KL2 classification of paracanoe.
-She won gold at the 2016 Summer Paralympics in the KL2 category, gold and silver at the 2020 Summer Paralympics in VL2 and KL2 categories, and is also a nine-time world champion.
+She won gold at the 2016 Summer Paralympics in the KL2 category, gold and silver at the 2020 Summer Paralympics in VL2 and KL2 categories, and is also an eleven-time world champion.
 As a volleyball player she was part of the Great Britain team that competed at the 2012 Summer Paralympics.

 Background

 Wiggs was born in Harrow, London and grew up in Watford.
 She attended Watford Grammar School for Girls.
 At the age of 18 she contracted an unidentified virus during a gap year in Australia which caused paralysis in her arms and legs.
 Her arms later recovered, but she had permanent nerve damage in her legs.

 Wiggs graduated from the University of Chichester with a degree in sports and exercise sciences in 2003, and went on to qualify as a teacher by gaining the Postgraduate Certificate in Education in 2004.
 She worked as a physical education teacher at Lavant House (the school is now closed) in Chichester and The Regis School in Bognor Regis before becoming a full-time athlete.